On a small cancellation theorem of Gromov: Statement and discussion

 Note that a word can be seen as a (linear) labelled graph, which we will implicitly do from now on.
 The word is reduced if and only if the labelled graph is.

-A \emph{doublet} of a labelled complex is a word which has two different immersions in the labelled complex.
-(An immersion is a locally injective map of labelled complexes.
-Two immersions are considered different if they are different as maps of $2$-complexes.)
-This is analogue to the traditionnal ``piece'' of small cancellation theory.
+A \emph{piece} of a labelled graph is a word which has two different immersions in the labelled graph.
+(An immersion is a locally injective map of labelled graphs.
+Two immersions are considered different if they are different as maps.)
+This is analogue to the traditional piece of small cancellation theory.

-A \emph{standard family of cycles} for a graph is a set of paths in the graph, generating the fundamental group, such that there exists a maximal subtree of the graph such that, when the subtree is contracted to a point (so that the graph becomes a bouquet of circles), the set of generating cycles is exactly the set of these circles.
+A \emph{standard family of cycles} for a connected graph is a set of paths in the graph, generating the fundamental group, such that there exists a maximal subtree of the graph such that, when the subtree is contracted to a point (so that the graph becomes a bouquet of circles), the set of generating cycles is exactly the set of these circles.
 There always exists some.
+If the graph is not connected, a standard family of cycles is one which is standard on each component.

+A \emph{generating family of cycles} is a family of cycles generating the fundamental group of each connected component of the graph (maybe up to adding initial and final segments joining these cycles to some basepoint).